-- 11.6 Self-Exclusion Schemes The Licensing Board welcomes the new requirement for all non-remote casino, bingo and betting licences (except in respect of the provision of facilities for betting in reliance on a track premises licence) and holders of gaming machine general operating licences for adult gaming centres. - 11.7 At Appendix 3 there is a map of Scottish Index of Multiple Deprivation for West Dunbartonshire.
+- 11.6 The Board would also welcome any proposals between operators in town centre areas where there are a concentration of Gambling Premises areas such as Clydebank Town Centre, Dumbarton town centre and Alexandria Town Centre for a self-exclusion network for declared 'problem gamblers' to be set up in these areas between operators.
+The Board would request that consideration is given between operators for localised exchange of information regarding self-exclusion and gaming trends. - 11.7 At Appendix 3 there is a map of Scottish Index of Multiple Deprivation for West Dunbartonshire.
 These may be factors that operators consider with regard to the Licensing Objectives, problem gamblers, vulnerable adults and the links in studies identified.
-In addition, there is a link can found on the Licensing Board's webpage to the full list of current Gambling Premises so, that operators can assess the range of gambling facilities in proximity to the Licensed Premises in terms of any risk assessment:
+In addition, there is a link below to the full list of current Gambling Premises so, that operators can assess the range of gambling facilities in proximity to the Licensed Premises in terms of any risk assessment: